A BRIEF HISTORY OF THE

 The Modern Era (1998-PRESENT)

 The return of the Marvel Universe (Earth-616) was chronicled by Marvel titles beginning in 1998.
 Much had changed, but our heroes essentially picked up where they left off.

-and technically advanced culture are told.
-He deals with border skirmishes,
+rather xenophobic - and technically advanced culture are told.
+He deals with

 (T'Challa's triumphs and tragedies during the Christopher Priest era build the foundation for the upcoming Black Panther movie, coming in February 2018)

 Rick Jones becomes "partners" with Captain Marvel's son, Genis-Vell, experiencing the same molecular transfer with the nega-bands as with Mar-Vell, only this time through the Microverse, rather than the Negative Zone.